jabuxas/abyss/README.md

 ### docker

-- to run with docker, you can use docker compose:
+- to run with docker, you can use the `docker-compose.yml` file available in this repo. to do so, run:

 ```bash
 docker compose up -d # might be docker-compose depending on distro